Minimally Invasive Solution: Direct Lateral Interbody Fusion

 - Posterior Lumbar Interbody Fusion (PLIF): involves approaching the spine through an incision in the patient’s back over the vertebrae to be treated

-- Tranforaminal Lumbar Interbody Fusion (TLIF): involves approaching the spine from the side through an incision in the patient’s back
+- Transforaminal Lumbar Interbody Fusion (TLIF): involves approaching the spine from the side through an incision in the patient’s back

 There are a variety of factors that influence a surgeon’s decision on which procedure will be best for their patient.
 They must take into consideration:

-Where XLIF differs from other interbody fusion techniques is the procedure itself.
-XLIF allows the patient to return to full agility at a much faster pace than most spinal surgeries.
+Where LLIF differs from other interbody fusion techniques is the procedure itself.
+LLIF allows the patient to return to full agility at a much faster pace than most spinal surgeries.
 Typically, a patient will be able to walk around after one post-operative day, and depending on their specific treatment plan, they may be ready to return to work within a few short weeks of recovery.